civican/legisinfo/44-1/bills/S-5/bill_text.md

   **(1)** For the purposes of paragraph 2(1)(a.2), the Ministers shall, within two years after the day on which this section comes into force, develop an implementation framework to set out how the right to a healthy environment will be considered in the administration of this Act.

+  **(1.1)** Without limiting the generality of subsection (1), the implementation framework shall set out

+    the process under subsection 76.1(1) in respect of the protection of the right to a healthy environment.

   **(2)** The implementation framework, in a manner consistent with the purposes of this Act, shall, among other things, elaborate on

-    the principles to be considered in the administration of this Act, such as principles of environmental justice — including the avoidance of adverse effects that disproportionately affect vulnerable populations — the principle of non-regression and the principle of intergenerational equity;
+    the principles to be considered in the administration of this Act, such as principles of environmental justice — including the avoidance of adverse effects that disproportionately affect vulnerable populations — the principle of non-regression and the principle of intergenerational equity, according to which it is important to meet the needs of the present generation without compromising the ability of future generations to meet their own needs;

     research, studies or monitoring activities to support the protection of the right to a healthy environment referred to in paragraph 2(1)(a.2);

-    the reasonable limits to which that right is subject, resulting from the consideration of relevant factors, including social, health, scientific and economic factors; and
+    the relevant factors to be taken into account in interpreting and applying that right and in determining the reasonable limits to which it is subject, including social, health, scientific and economic factors; and

     mechanisms to support the protection of that right.